The Working Time Regulations 1998 put a limit on the number of hours that workers can work each week.

 - Allowed 1 consecutive hours' rest per 24-hour period.

-- Entitled to a 20-minute rest break (for working days longer than six hours). • Meant to have 11 hours of rest between working days.
+- Entitled to a 20-minute rest break (for working days longer than six hours)

 - Given a minimum of one day off per week.